 Thanks to a lower commercial tax rate (from 35% to 21%), many expect to see a major boost to retail investment.
 According to Colliers Chief U.S. Economist Andrew Nelson, “Retailers traditionally pay a high corporate tax rate because they don’t have the same kind of deductions as other sectors.”
-Lowering the corporate tax rate will give retail a needed boost, particularly when considering that other sectors have benefitted from deductions while glossing over retailers.
+Lowering the corporate tax rate will give retail a needed boost, particularly when considering that other sectors have benefited from deductions while glossing over retailers.

 Other experts believe changes in the individual tax code will be a catalyst for retail growth in 2018.
 Due to the fact that some consumers will receive larger paychecks under the new tax law, many retailers hope to see increased spending this year.
 With the potential for more consumers, a larger pool of retailers will have the opportunity to rent out larger commercial properties or purchase a commercial property outright.
 The estimated growth in the commercial retail sector will give investors a greater chance for a nice return on investment (ROI).

 Although slightly counterintuitive, the negative effects on individual homeownership will actually benefit owners of multifamily complexes.
 According to Zillow, the new tax reform plan will lower the total number of those willing to itemize their deductions and take advantage of a mortgage interest deduction.
 Previous to the tax bill, approximately 44 percent of homes in the United States took advantage of this deduction.
 With the new tax law in place, households that benefit from this deduction drops to 14.4%.